noe-vhh/PortfolioPilot/CONTRIBUTING.md

 ## License

-By contributing to PortfolioPilot, you agree that your contributions will be licensed under the [GNU GENERAL PUBLIC LICENSE](LICENSE).
+By contributing to PortfolioPilot, you agree that your contributions will be licensed under the [GNU General Public License](LICENSE).

 Thank you for contributing! 🚀